RichardCSantana-zz/eightqueens/README.md

 maxIterations | maximum number of iterations numberOfQueens | number of queens to te algorithm solve logging.level.root | level of details about the algorithm running ( INFO to result, DEBUG to execution)

+## RoadMap

+- Improve log's content and appearanc
+- Implements more algorithms and choose with use by configuration